 CM, developed at TU Delft by Roger Cooke, has been successfully applied for over 30 years in areas as diverse as climate change, disaster management, epidemiology, public and global health, ecology, aeronautics/aerospace, nuclear safety, environment and ecology, engineering and many others.

 What you'll learn

 By the end of the course all learners will be able to:

-- Recognize and advise on when and in which settings to use the Classical Model (CM) for performing Structured Expert Judgment
+- Recognize when and in which settings the Classical Model (CM) can be used for performing Structured Expert Judgment

-- Account for uncertainty assessments in complex decision-making context when data pose issues
+- Understand when to account for uncertainty assessments in complex decision-making context when data pose issues

-- Use the CM to analyze expert data and obtain answers to questions of interest
+- Know how CM can be used to analyze expert data and obtain answers to questions of interest

-- Participate in an optional IDEA Protocol module, which uses a different method of performing Structured Expert Judgment.
+- Explore an optional IDEA Protocol module, which uses a different method of performing Structured Expert Judgment.

 Verified learners will have the added benefit of being able to:

-- Participate in optional modules about dependence elicitation and eliciting probabilities.
+- Access optional modules about dependence elicitation and eliciting probabilities.